vaibankar/Linux-Notes/User and Group Management/Readme.md

 [centos@ip-172-31-19-5 ~]$
 ```
   - (Note: Switching user using ‘su’ command will open new sub shell with different user login.
 But, previous user remains logged in.
 You have to logout user manually.)
+---
+### Password Management
+- passwd: Password is the secret phrase that can be used to login to the system. ‘passwd’ command will be used to assign or change password of any user by root user.
+Whenever, password assigned to the user, it will stored in /etc/shadow file in encrypted format.
+Only root user can change password of any user, but local users can change their own password.
+Password should follow some rules such as,

+    - Password must be 8 character long
+    - It should not contain user name
+    - It cannot accept old password
+    - Any dictionary name is not allowed
+    - Password should not be too simplistic